Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 Operational Efficiency Gains

 Dispatch automation transforms operational speed.
 Tasks that once took dispatchers several minutes per order now complete in seconds—crucial when orders pile up.
-Most operations cut their total driving distances by 15-25% through smarter routing, translating directly to fuel savings and reduced vehicle wear.
+Most operations cut their total driving distances by 15–25% through smarter routing, translating directly to fuel savings and reduced vehicle wear.
+In fact, the typical business using automation saves an average of 30% more time on routine processes.

 Drivers waste less time waiting for assignments or hunting down delivery details, creating significant time savings across an entire fleet.
 Optimized routes with clear turn-by-turn directions reduce wrong turns and missed stops.